Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

 LAKE BUENA VISTA, Fla.
+(AP) — Donovan Mitchell remained patient with Denver’s defense making things difficult for him.

+Instead of forcing the issue, he simply distributed the ball — until his opening arrived.

-(AP) — Donovan Mitchell scored 21 of his 30 points in a big third quarter and the Utah Jazz beat the Denver Nuggets 124-105 on Wednesday to even the first-round playoff series at a game apiece.
+Mitchell scored 21 of his 30 points in a big third quarter and the Utah Jazz beat the Nuggets 124-105 on Wednesday to even the first-round playoff series at a game apiece.

+“The biggest thing for me is reading the situation,” Mitchell explained.
+“My first years, I kind of saw the rim, being a scorer.
+I prided myself over the quarantine just how to become play-maker.
+Find a way to get the team involved.
+It may not always be scoring.
+I think today, just trusted my teammates.”

-Mitchell was 10 of 14 from the floor.
+Mitchell was an efficient 10 of 14 from the floor and added eight assists.
 He helped the Jazz break open the game in the third quarter and increase the lead to 31 in the fourth.

 His performance was on the heels of scoring a Jazz playoff-record 57 points in a 135-125 overtime loss in Game 1.
-Mitchell was the focus of Denver’s defense, which helped open up other avenues for teammates.
+Naturally, Mitchell was the focus as the Nuggets tried take away his drives to the right side.

+“Anytime you put two guys on the ball, you’re going to give something up,” Nuggets coach Michael Malone said.

 Jordan Clarkson scored a personal playoff-best 26 points on a day the Jazz shot 51.7% from the floor.
 They also had 32 assists and hit 20 3-pointers.